6 Most Common Reasons For Vision Changes After Pregnancy

 2. Preeclampsia

-Women suffering from high blood pressure issues may encounter preeclampsia.
-In such cases, the mother may suffer from vision problems, including light sensitivity or blurry vision and retinal detachment.
+Women with high blood pressure issues experience preeclampsia in pregnancy.
+This condition can lead to vision problems, including light sensitivity, blurry vision, and, in some cases, retinal detachment during or after pregnancy.
 It is highly recommended to consult your gynecologist and take the requisite medications for effective treatment.

 protip_icon Quick fact